How to Get All Shiny Eevee Evolutions: The Definitive Pokémon GO Guide

 Follow these steps exactly to ensure the trick works correctly.

-• Select Your Shiny Eevee: In your Pokémon storage, tap on the specific shiny Eevee you wish to evolve.
+• Select Your Shiny: Open the Eevee you wish to evolve.

-• Evolve: Once the correct silhouette is visible, you can safely tap the “Evolve” button.
+• Execute: Once the silhouette is confirmed, tap evolve.

 Nickname trick process in Pokémon GO